bwsw/cloudstack-ui/docs/source/CS-UI_Guide.rst

 **Delete**

 This action can be applied to data disks.
-It allows deleting a data disk from the system.
+It allows deleting a data disk from the system right in the *Storage* VM details sidebar.

-Click "Delete" in the Actions list and confirm your action in the dialogue window.
+Click "Delete" in the volume Actions list and confirm your action in the dialogue window.

 .. figure:: _static/VMs_Details_Storage_DeleteDisk.png